Tomorrow X Together: 2019: Debut and The Dream Chapter: Magic

-On June 11, it was announced that TXT would be the first artist to join the new platform Weverse.

-On June 20, the group announced that they would be performing in two of Japan's largest fashion festivals, Kansai Collection's Autumn/Winter 2019 runway show on August 27, followed by the Tokyo Girls Collection's Autumn/Winter 2019 show on September 7, making TXT the first Korean artist to perform at both shows in the same season.
-On July 6, TXT performed at the KCON 2019 NY music festival at Madison Square Garden, New York, in front of 55,000 spectators.
+On June 11, it was announced that Tomorrow X Together would be the first artist to join the new platform Weverse.
+On June 20, the band announced that they would be performing in two of Japan's largest fashion festivals, Kansai Collection's Autumn/Winter 2019 runway show on August 27, followed by the Tokyo Girls Collection's Autumn/Winter 2019 show on September 7, making them the first Korean artist to perform at both shows in the same season.
+On July 6, the band performed at the KCON 2019 NY music festival at Madison Square Garden, New York, in front of 55,000 spectators.
 Later that month, TXT received their first MTV Video Music Award nomination in the category of "Best K-pop".

-On August 8, 2019, Big Hit Entertainment announced that plans to release a new album in August would be postponed to September due to Soobin's infectious conjunctivitis diagnosis and Yeonjun's back pain.
+On August 8, Big Hit Entertainment announced that plans to release a new album in August would be postponed to September due to Soobin's infectious conjunctivitis diagnosis and Yeonjun's back pain.
 On August 20, Big Hit Entertainment revealed members Taehyun and HueningKai had also been diagnosed with conjunctivitis, thus pushing the release date for the new album back from September to October.

-On October 21, 2019, TXT finally released their first studio album, The Dream Chapter: Magic, with "9 and Three Quarters (Run Away)" as lead single.
+On October 21, 2019, Tomorrow X Together released their first studio album, The Dream Chapter: Magic, with "9 and Three Quarters (Run Away)" as lead single.
 Musically, the album incorporated a variety of music genres, including R&B, tropical house, acoustic pop and hip hop.
 The album debuted atop the Gaon Album Chart, surpassing 124,000 sales in its first week.
-This marked the group's second chart-topping album following their debut EP.
+This marked the band's second chart-topping album following their debut EP.
 The album debuted at number three on Billboard's World Albums Chart and at number six on the Billboard Heatseekers Album chart.
 A total of four tracks from the album entered the Billboard World Digital Songs chart, with the lead single debuting at number two.
-Billboard and Dazed both later named “9 and Three Quarters (Run Away)" one of the best K-pop songs of the year.
+Billboard and Dazed both later named "9 and Three Quarters (Run Away)" one of the best K-pop songs of the year.

-TXT's commercial success in their early months earned them several rookie awards at major Korean year-end music award shows, including the Asia Artist Awards, Melon Music Awards, Mnet Asian Music Awards, Golden Disc Awards, Gaon Chart Music Awards and Seoul Music Awards.
+Tomorrow X Together's commercial success in their early months earned them several rookie awards at major Korean year-end music award shows, including the Asia Artist Awards, Melon Music Awards, Mnet Asian Music Awards, Golden Disc Awards, Gaon Chart Music Awards and Seoul Music Awards.